Trump administration family separation policy: Ms. L. v. ICE

-Second ACLU lawsuit
+Sabraw has found the second Trump administration to have breached the settlement.
+ICE detained or deported at least 25 people protected by the Ms. L settlement.

+Grace v.
+Sessions

-Charging the Trump Administration with initiating new government screening policies designed to bar immigrants from entering the country by preventing them from getting a fair hearing, on August 7, 2018, the ACLU filed a lawsuit which focuses on migrants who have been placed in fast-track deportation proceedings known as "expedited removal".
+Charging the Trump Administration with initiating new government screening policies designed to bar immigrants from entering the country by preventing them from getting a fair hearing, on August 7, 2018, the ACLU filed Grace v.
+Sessions which focuses on migrants who have been placed in fast-track deportation proceedings known as "expedited removal".
 The lawsuit was filed on behalf of twelve migrants who failed their "credible fear" interviews, one of the first steps for asylum seekers in the fast-track removal process.

+C.M. v.
+United States

+In September 2019, five asylum seeking parents filed C.M. v.
+United States under the Federal Tort Claims Act.
+In 2024, the court approved a $1,353,000 settlement after which the case was dismissed.

 Challenge by 17 states

 On June 26, 2018, a separate legal challenge to the family separation was brought by 17 states (California, Delaware, Iowa, Illinois, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont, Virginia, and Washington) against the Trump administration.
 The suit was filed in the U.S. District Court in Seattle.
 The plaintiff states, all of whom have Democratic state attorneys general, challenge the forcible separation of families as a "cruel and unlawful" violation of the constitution's Due Process and Equal Protection Clause.
 Washington Attorney General Bob Ferguson is leading the suit.
 California Attorney General Xavier Becerra, who represents California, called Trump's executive order putting a halt to the policy as an "empty and meaningless order that claims to take back policies that he [Trump] put in place himself as a political stunt".

 In a new motion filed on July 2, the group asked for immediate information and access to those who are being detained.
 The motion included more than 900 pages of declarations from family members as well as others who have been involved in the separation of the families.
 On July 5, PBS Newshour reported on 12 of the 99 declarations that they believe "offer a window into what's has been happening under the family separation policy".
 PBS included information from the declaration of one mother who wrote that her 1-year-old son was taken from her at a legal point of entry in November.
 She said that when they were reunited after three months, he cried continually, and when she removed his clothing, she found him to be dirty and infected with lice.
 Others spoke of multiple detainees, including young children, held in very small rooms or cages, sometimes "freezing" cold, and without adequate bathroom facilities.
 Several others wrote of a lack of food, including food for children.
 One woman wrote that she was kept in a cell with nearly fifty other mothers, and they were told "that they could not eat because they were asking about their children".